GOATnote-Inc/periodicdent42/docs/contact.md

 Interested in having us present at your conference or seminar?

-**Topics we cover**:
+**Topics**:
-- Autonomous experimentation and self-driving labs
+- Autonomous experimentation and laboratory automation
 - AI for materials discovery
-- Bayesian optimization and active learning
+- Bayesian optimization and experimental design
-- Safety-critical AI systems
+- Safety systems for autonomous laboratories
 - Hardware-software integration for R&D

 **Email**: B@thegoatnote.com